 There has been much debate about the length of content and what performs well in terms of SEO, engagement and social sharing.
 Readers want short, snappy content, ideally under 140 characters or at most a list, right?
 Well, actually, wrong.
-The evidence of 7 recent studies is that long form content is alive, thriving and driving high levels of content performance.
+The evidence of 7 studies is that long form content is alive, thriving and driving high levels of content performance.

 NewsWhip’s study found that long form articles and posts do very well on the social web, despite increasingly being accessed from mobile devices.
 People seem happy to read long articles on their phones.